 In essence, a budget is a plan that governs how you spend, save, and invest your money.
 It might be helpful to think of your budget as the foundation for your future plans, the undergirding of success to come.
 The budget is a plan for your money that should run in tandem with your other plans for the future.

 Maintaining a balanced budget does a number of things.
-For starters, when you know where all you money is, when you can conceptualize how it is being spent, then you are freer to pursue your goals with less worry.
-Think about it: if you’re working hard toward success, and you’re constantly wondering how much money you’ve got in the bank, or if you’ll make it to the end of the month on your pay check, then you are being needlessly distracted, making you less likely to be focused in your work.
+For starters, when you know where all your money is when you can conceptualize how it is being spent, then you are freer to pursue your goals with less worry.
+Think about it: if you’re working hard toward success, and you’re constantly wondering how much money you’ve got in the bank, or if you’ll make it to the end of the month on your paycheck, then you are being needlessly distracted, making you less likely to be focused in your work.

 A budget can help you live within your means.
 Perhaps one of the greatest advantages of keeping a budget is it can help you from accruing unnecessary debts, which can ruin your finances if they get out of hand.
 Unpaid debt detracts from your future financial success.
 Accumulated interest can really add up over time, and the principal and the interest will have to be paid in the future.
 This means that debt only prolongs your arrival at success.
 So, if you can, avoid taking on any debt!
 Stick to a budget.
 Don’t spend what you don’t have.

 A budget will also facilitate financial change.
 Once you have an overview of how much money you have and how it is being spent, you can get a better idea of what improvements you’d like to make to your finances.
 Perhaps you want to invest more for retirement or save money for a down payment on a house.
 Whatever it may be, a budget can help you forecast financial needs and plan accordingly.